Ankylosing Spondylitis Ten Years After Diagnosis

 In the past decade, I’ve eliminated soda, bread, pasta, soy, artificial sugar, milk, soft cheeses, nightshade vegetables like tomatoes, eggplant, and mushrooms, high fructose corn syrup, and omega-6 fatty acids such as vegetable oil, and processed salad dressings.
 I try to go gluten-free as much as possible.

 I have tempered my consumption of alcohol, fried foods, and processed meats.
-I don’t drink hard liquor or red wine, but I’ll have the occasional glass of white wine or a beer or two every once in a while.
+I don’t smoke or drink hard liquor or red wine, but I’ll have the occasional beer or two every once in a while.

-Friends who made an effort to understand and stay in my life.
-Those people are still in my life and I’m grateful to them for checking in.
+Most friends have made an effort to understand and they’ve checked in and asked questions.
+These people are still in my life and I’m grateful for them.
 I still find it hard to answer when someone asks me how I’m feeling.
 I don’t know how to explain that I’m never feeling well, but I know they get it.

 This last point brings me to the end of this post and leaves me with two questions for those of you who are reading this and suffering from a chronic illness.